 How do I get started at KOMA?

-Every new student begins with an Program Placement Call.
+Every new student begins with a First Class Experience.

 During this short consultation, we learn about goals, age, and readiness, answer your questions, and determine if KOMA is the right fit.During this structured session, we evaluate focus, effort, and readiness while introducing you or your child to our training environment.